omise/omise-dotnet/MIGRATION.md

 ## Breaking Changes

-The behavior of the SDK in not affected.
+The behavior of the SDK is not affected.

 ## Deprecated Endpoints